Cluster Synchronization via Graph Laplacian Eigenvectors: The Spectral description of Synchronized Clusters

 Due to the symmetry of the graph Laplacian, its eigenvectors are real, orthogonal, and define a basis of $\R^n$.
 Thus the eigenvectors can be used as a basis to describe behavior on the vertices of a graph.
 We may then ask if structural eigenvectors can form a sub-basis, since they come from a Laplacian as well, allowing for a restricted description of behavior on the associated partition.
 In general a quotient Laplacian will not be symmetric, preventing us from using the properties of symmetric matrices as before.
 While the structural eigenvectors of $L$ are orthogonal, the corresponding eigenvectors from $L^\pi$ are not necessarily so.
 We can show that they form a basis however. \begin{prop} Let $G$ be a graph, and $L$ its graph Laplacian.
 Let $\pi$ be an AEP of size $k$ on $G$, and $L^\pi$ be the quotient Laplacian of $L$ associated to $\pi$.
 The eigenvectors of $L^\pi$ span $\R^k$. \end{prop} \begin{proof} Let $L^\pi$ be the quotient Laplacian as described above.
 It follows

 Thus $L^\pi$ is a normal matrix.
 It follows that it is diagonalizable and admits a full dimensional eigenspace. \end{proof}

-Furthermore, the structural eigenvectors in the spectrum of a graph Laplacian, as shown in Corollary \ref{cor:quotientevec}, are within the column space of $P$, assigning the same values to vertices within each partition cell.
-Thus the structural eigenvectors create a sub basis in the spectrum of the graph Laplacian, which allow for the total description of clustered dynamics, reducing to the quotient graph.
+Furthermore, the structural eigenvectors in the spectrum of a graph Laplacian, as shown in Corollary \ref{cor:quotientevec}, are within the column space of $P$, and therefore assign the same values to vertices within each partition cell.
+Thus the structural eigenvectors define a sub-basis in the spectrum of the graph Laplacian that captures all information relevant to the clustered dynamics, allowing the system to be effectively described by the quotient graph.
+We can formalize this conclusion in the following statement.

 \begin{cor} Let $G$ be a graph, $L$ its graph Laplacian, and $\pi$ an AEP on its vertex set.
-The set $\{P^\pi v | v \text{ eigenvector of $L^\pi$}\}$ forms a sub-basis in the eigenvector basis of $L$ and fully describes vertex localized behavior on $\pi$. \end{cor}
+The set $\{P^\pi v | v \text{ eigenvector of $L^\pi$}\}$ forms a sub-basis of the eigenvector basis of $L$ which spans the space of vectors that are constant on the cells of $\pi$, and therefore encodes all dynamics constrained by the partition. \end{cor} \begin{proof} Given the graph $G$ and an AEP $\pi$ of size $k$ on its vertex set, corollary \ref{cor:quotientevec} guarantees that $B = \{P^\pi v | v \text{ eigenvector of $L^\pi$}\}$ is a subset of eigenvectors of the graph Laplacian.
+By proposition \ref{prop:quotientspan}, the set of eigenvectors of $L^\pi$ span $\R^k$.
+It follows that $B$ spans the column space of $P^\pi$.
+Recall that vectors in this column space are of size $n$ and have constant values for all entries corresponding to vertices within the same cell of $\pi$.
+Thus $B$ is a subspace of the eigenspace of $L$ which spans all vector valued vertex assignments constant within the cells of $\pi$ in $G$. \end{proof}